-If these red flags weren’t obvious enough, these scammers usually ask for an upfront payment and/or personal information.
-They might claim that they need information to “analyze” your credit file and outstanding debts.
+If these red flags weren’t obvious enough, these scammers usually ask for an upfront payment and personal information.
+They might claim that they need the information to “analyze” your credit file and outstanding debts.
 The more aggressive scammers will even ask for your bank account number so they can “transfer” your debt to another account.
-But you know what’s really going on.
+But you know what’s going on.

-If you are having trouble making monthly payments, the first thing you should really do is contact your institution.
-Since this situation is so common, most institutions will offer several potential solutions, like extending your terms or individual payment plans.
-It’s not as if the institution is just going to say “Nope, we can’t help you.”
-Besides, your payment issue is probably due to an uncontrollable circumstance, which happen all the time.
+If you are having trouble making monthly payments, the first thing you should do is contact your institution.
+Since this situation is common, most institutions will offer several potential solutions, like extending your terms or individual payment plans.
+It’s not as if the institution is just going to say, “Nope, we can’t help you.”
+Besides, your payment issue is probably due to an uncontrollable circumstance, which happens all the time.

 2. Debt Collection Scams

 If you fall behind on monthly payments, the institution will contact you to see what the problem is.
 You might also, however, be contacted by a Debt Collection scammer demanding immediate payment.
 These scammers use threatening tactics to scare their victims into paying them.
 They might threaten you with arrest or a lawsuit, possibly even posing as the police or a government agency.